 By 1999, with his carpet manufacturing running smoothly in Armenia, James searched for the next opportunity to earn money while doing something of importance for the development of the country.
 Eventually he came upon the inspiration to build a chain of boutique hotels throughout the countryside.
 Trading on his experience as design director of his fashion-oriented carpets company, his many contacts in the interior design community, and his hands-on experience as a consumer of luxury tourism facilities, he seized the opportunity.

-In 1999 he founded the Tufenkian Foundation to bring about changes in the country that market forces along could not accomplish.
+In 1999 he founded the Tufenkian Foundation to bring about changes in the country that market forces alone could not accomplish.
 Under his stewardship, the Foundation’s activities have constantly evolved to address the most urgent needs of the nation, especially those which the international aid community is reluctant to take on.
-Thus, for example, the NKR branch is deeply involved in resettling refugees from Syria, Azerbiajan, and other disaster zones into abandoned areas of the country, and in developing an economic base in each to support the revival of communities.
+Thus, for example, the Artsakh branch is deeply involved in resettling the abandoned areas of the country, and in developing an economic base to support the revival of communities.
 In Armenia, meanwhile, the focus has always included environment, social protection, and democratic development.